venkat299/iitm-ux-scripts/README.md

 # iitm-ux-scripts
-This repository hosts two userscripts designed to enhance the student experience on the IITM placement portal
+This repository hosts userscripts designed to enhance the student experience on the IITM placement portal

 ### Hide Closed/Ineligible Rows